Top 5 Biggest Mistakes to Avoid When Buying a Car

 When you're in the market for a new vehicle, the best thing you can do for yourself is be prepared.
 So here are the 5 biggest mistakes to avoid when purchasing your next vehicle:

 - Thinking in terms of monthly payment.
 Not very many people walk into a car dealership and plan on writing a check or paying cash for their vehicle, and the salespeople know this.
 In fact, many of them rely on this fact in their sales pitch.
 This also explains why the negotiation almost always revolves around how much you can afford to pay for the car each month.
 But focusing on a monthly budget is by far the easiest way to spend too much on your next vehicle.
 When negotiating a price, the dealer can do a number of things to make almost any vehicle fit your budget.
 They can do this by adjusting interest on the interest rate, offer you a longer term on the loan, or restructure the financing in a way that creates a payment that fits into your budget.
 It may not seem like a big deal, but even a few extra percentage points or an additional year on the loan can add thousands of dollars to the total cost of the vehicle.
-When the average car payment in the U.S. has been between $471 and $482 per month for the last few years, it's worth looking at what that money is actually getting you.
+When the average car payment in the U.S. is $530 per month for new cars as of 2018, it's worth looking at what that money is actually getting you.

 - Choosing the wrong vehicle.
 Are you a single person who needs a vehicle just to get you to and from work every day?
 Then you probably don’t need that $45,000 SUV that seats eight and can tow 5,000 pounds.
 You want a vehicle that meets your specific needs.
 Sure, there are a lot of cars and trucks out there that will turn heads, but keep in mind that many of these will come at a premium.